Find your paradise

 Folonko Room is half of a large African roundhouse built in traditional style with intricate woodwork for the roofing supports.
 There is a spacious bedroom with wardrobe and a king sized bed.
 The ensuite bathroom has a simple shower, toilet and washbasin, and a mirror.
 At the front is a shady verandah with large mahogany table, built by staff and by hand in 2012, with comfortable chairs.
 The verandah gives onto a huge cashew tree providing shade, coolness and a hangout for wildlife.

 Bah room is half of a large African roundhouse built in traditional style with intricate woodwork for the roofing supports.
-There is a spacious bedroom with wardrobe and a king sized bed.
-The ensuite bathroom has a simple shower, toilet and washbasin, and a mirror.
+There is a double bedroom with wardrobe and a king sized bed.
+The ensuite bathroom has a simple shower, toilet, washbasin and mirror.
 At the front is a shady verandah with mahogany table and comfortable chairs.
-Bah means big.
-But it is also the surname of the founder of About Time, Abou Bah.
-Sadly lost at sea in 2021 - but always in our thoughts.
+Bah means ‘big’ in Mandinka - and it is also the name of the Bah family who are partners in the About Time project.

-Abou room is half of a large African roundhouse built in traditional style with intricate woodwork for the roofing supports.
-There is a spacious bedroom with wardrobe and a king sized bed.
+Bambo room is half of a large African roundhouse built in traditional style with intricate woodwork for the roofing supports.
+There is a double bedroom with wardrobe and a king sized bed.
 The ensuite bathroom has a simple shower, toilet and washbasin, and a mirror.
 At the front is a shady verandah with mahogany table and comfortable chairs.
-Abou was the founder of About Time.
-Sadly lost at sea in 2021 - but always in our thoughts.
+Bambo means crocodile in Mandinka.

 Bravo is the whole of an African roundhouse - a Tiny House with it’s own verandah - so it’s great for privacy, and surrounded by jungle!
 There is a double bedroom with wardrobe and a king sized bed.
 The ensuite bathroom has a simple shower, toilet and washbasin, and a mirror.
 At the front is a shady verandah with a mahogany table - the colour scheme and tiles are blue, so you could be on a Greek island… Bravo is the name of a newborn patas monkey rescued from the jungle by soldiers from the local Bravo company.
 The soldiers brought Bravo to About Time and asked us to look after her, so she grew up here, living free in the trees.
 Sadly she passed away a few years back - but we’ll never forget her, the mischief she caused and the tears of the soldiers who loved her so.